Bioconductor/bioconductor.org/content/developers/how-to/source-control.md

 <!-- UPDATE THIS PARAGRAPH WITH EACH RELEASE (make sure times are correct): -->

-If you commit to trunk before 7:20 PM New York time, your changes will build overnight and be reflected in the next day's  [build report](http://bioconductor.org/checkResults/devel/bioc-LATEST/) which should appear around 1:30 PM New York time.
+If you commit to trunk before 5:00 PM New York time, your changes will build overnight and be reflected in the next day's  [build report](http://bioconductor.org/checkResults/devel/bioc-LATEST/) which should appear around 9:00 AM New York time.

 ### Committing Changes to the Release Branch